akai-z/gpg-key-fingerprint-verifier/README.md

 contain any malicious keys that are embedded with the actual keys.
 Where the maximum allowed keys in an import file is `1`.

+This could be useful for automation purposes (Like in Docker for example),
+where GPG keys cannot be manually checked.

 ## Requirements

 * GnuPG (Version 2 or higher.)